Roon Server on NAS

 What is the ideal NAS configuration for Roon?

-An optimal NAS configuration:
+An optimal modern NAS configuration looks like this:

 What is a Roon database?
 Where are the music files stored?

 Roon stores its metadata and indexes in a custom database built for performance.
 This database is populated by Roon when it identifies your music files.
-It lives separately from your music files, and for performance reasons, it is highly recommended that the Roon database is on an SSD instead of a spinning disk.
+It lives separately from your music files, and for performance reasons, it is highly recommended that the Roon database be on an SSD instead of a spinning disk.
 Your music files can be stored on spinning disks with no consequences to performance.

 The database files are internal to Roon, and should not be manipulated.